 4. Not All Who Ponder Count Costs

 Abstract.
-Sacrificial moral dilemmas present actions that directly cause harm but prevent greater harm.
+Sacrificial moral dilemmas propose causing some harm to prevent greater harm.
 Theory suggests that accepting such actions (consistent with utilitarian philosophy) involves more reflective reasoning than rejecting such actions (consistent with deontological philosophy).
 However, past findings do not always replicate, confound different kinds of reflection, and employ conventional dilemma analyses that treat utilitarian and deontological decisions as opposites.
 In two studies, we examined whether past findings would replicate when employing process dissociation to assess deontological and utilitarian inclinations independently.
 Findings suggested two categorically different impacts of reflection: measures of arithmetic reflection, such as the Cognitive Reflection Test, predicted only utilitarian, not deontological, response tendencies.
 However, measures of logical reflection, such as performance on logical syllogisms, positively predicted both utilitarian and deontological tendencies.
 These studies replicate some findings, clarify others, and reveal opportunities for additional nuance in dual process theorist’s claims about the link between reflection and dilemma judgments.

 5. Association, Reflection, & Implicit Bias

 Abstract.
 The received view of implicit bias holds that it is associative and unreflective.
 Recently, the received view has been challenged.
 Some argue that implicit bias is not predicated on “any” associative process, but it is unreflective.
 These arguments rely, in part, on debiasing experiments.
 They proceed as follows.
 If implicit bias is associative and unreflective, then certain experimental manipulations cannot change implicitly biased behavior.
 In fact, these manipulations can change such behavior.
 So, implicit bias is not associative and unreflective.
 This paper finds philosophical and empirical problems with that argument.
 When the problems are solved, the conclusion is not quite right: implicit bias is not necessarily unreflective, but it seems to be associative.
 Further, the paper shows that even if legitimate non-associative interventions on implicit bias exist, then both the received view and its recent contender would be false.
 In their stead would be interactionism or minimalism about implicit bias.